How to Optimize Reverse Logistics | Cahoot

 6. Policy Development

-Developing competitive yet viable return policies is essential.
+Developing competitive yet viable return policies is essential for efficient supply chains.
 Key practices include:

 • Implementing category-specific restrictions to manage expectations and costs.